vberbenetz/CocoaCouriers/README.md

 ## Maintenance & Upgrades

 #### NodeJS
-Use n to upgrade NodeJS.
+**Imporant - Must intstall Node version 5.0.0 or higher due to use of ES6 version of JS** Use n to upgrade NodeJS.
 Choose the relevant command below to update Node on the server:
 ```
     sudo n latest